Brexit: Europe's new finance rules put 83,000 U.K. jobs at risk

-The European Union is preparing to steal one of Britain's crown jewels.
+The European Union is preparing the ground for a raid on one of the crown jewels of British business.

 The bloc proposed rules on Tuesday that would give it the power to force a large slice of London's financial services to move out of the city after Brexit, putting at risk an estimated 83,000 jobs.